Module 6 Quick Field Guide

 Battery Management and Scan Splitting

-- L2 Pro and K1: up to 90 minutes per charge under standard conditions.
+- L2 Pro and K2: up to 90 minutes per charge under standard conditions.
+Both devices use a 1,900 mAh clip-on battery.

 - Cold weather (below 10°C): approximately 72 minutes.
 Plan battery counts using the 72-minute figure for cold-weather projects.